shannonmoeller-archive/grunt-hb/README.md

 ### `file` _`Boolean`_ (default: true)

 Whether to include the file object in the data passed to the template.
-This provides access to optional file-specific front matter data.
+This provides access to optional file-specific data, including front matter.

 ```html
 ---